Under Construction

 Werner Heisenberg - Uncertainty

-Werner Heisenberg (b.1901 d.1976) gave us the principle of Uncertainty, which is a mathematically derived law that tells us that any quantum object has neither mass nor position, as an intrinsic property, until it is measured, and whats more, if you measure mass [energy], then there is no possibility of there being position, and vice versa.
-This profound discovery is close to the heart of Quantum Mechanics, and is one of the facets that make it seem so weird.
+Werner Heisenberg (b.1901 d.1976) gave us the principle of Uncertainty, which is a mathematically derived law that tells us tells us that a quantum object has neither a definite position nor a definite momentum until measured, and that the more sharply you fix the one, the more the other blurs.
+This profound discovery is close to the heart of Quantum Mechanics, and is one of the facts that make it seem so weird.

 John Stewart Bell - Inequality

 John Stewart Bell (b.1928 d.1990) created the truly elegant Inequality, a mathematical proposition that gave the theoretical possibility to determine whether the universe we inhabit behaves classically, or else in a quantum manner.
-Later experiments using the Inequality proved that we do inhabit a quantum universe, and John Bell would have shared the 2022 Nobel Prize for this had he lived.
+Bell's 1964 inequality was a direct response to the Einstein–Podolsky–Rosen argument and to David Bohm's hidden-variable revival.
+Later experiments with entangled pairs of particles, and using the Inequality, proved that we do inhabit a quantum universe, and John Bell would have shared the 2022 Nobel Prize for this had he lived.
 It is really not possible to overestimate just how significant a discovery this was, ranking alongside Einstein's equality of energy = mass.

 Let us set the following assignments for the three parameters of Bell's inequality: